Russel88/DAtest/README.md

 -   ltt - Passed to t.test and DA.ltt
 -   ltt2 - Passed to t.test and DA.ltt2
 -   neb - Passed to glm.nb and glmer.nb
--   erq - Passed to exactTest
+-   ere - Passed to calcNormFactors, estimateCommonDisp, estimateTagwiseDisp and exactTest
--   ere - Passed to glmQLFit
+-   erq - Passed to calcNormFactors, estimateDisp, glmQLFit and glmQLFTest
 -   msf - Passed to fitFeatureModel
 -   zig - Passed to fitZig
 -   ds2 - Passed to DESeq
--   lim - Passed to eBayes and DA.lim
+-   lim - Passed to eBayes and lmFit
--   lli - Passed to eBayes and DA.lli
+-   lli - Passed to eBayes, lmFit and DA.lli
--   lli2 - Passed to eBayes and DA.lli2
+-   lli2 - Passed to eBayes, lmFit and DA.lli2
 -   kru - Passed to kruskal.test
 -   aov - Passed to aov
 -   lao - Passed to aov and DA.lao